x-team/xp-ui/src/components/ui/Note.md

   avatar='https://pbs.twimg.com/profile_images/416334680598659072/-_RxK6dH_200x200.jpeg'
   date={date}
   name='Samwise Gamgee'
-  text='There, peeping among the cloud-wrack above a dark tor high up in the mountains, Sam saw a white star twinkle for a while.
+  text={`There, peeping among the cloud-wrack above a dark tor high up in the mountains, Sam saw a white star twinkle for a while.
 The beauty of it smote his heart, as he looked up out of the forsaken land, and hope returned to him.
-For like a shaft, clear and cold, the thought pierced him that in the end the Shadow was only a small and passing thing: there was light and high beauty for ever beyond its reach.'
+For like a shaft, clear and cold, the thought pierced him that in the end the Shadow was only a small and passing thing: there was light and high beauty for ever beyond its reach.`}
 />
 ```